By Sarah Wilson

 3. Take your pets into consideration

-Keeping an orderly garden with dogs running around isn't easy, however, Charlie suggests a relaxed approach.
+Keeping an orderly garden with dogs running around isn't easy, however, Charlie suggests a relaxed approach to making a home pet friendly.
 'If you're looking to create a dog-friendly garden, just be relaxed and don’t worry about it.'

 'Our dogs Mavis (Labrador), Sibyl and Enid (Welsh corgis) can and will go everywhere in the garden.'